Restricted Stock Units (RSU) & Exit Tax

 Deferred compensation is treated differently than most other types of assets/income at the time of exit.
 For example, when a person has stock, it is treated as mark-to-market.
 When a person has certain tax-deferred items — they generally lose their tax-deferred status at the time of calculating the exit tax and are deemed distributed.
 When it comes to deferred compensation such as Restricted Stock Units, the tax implications are determined by whether or not the income is considered eligible or ineligible deferred compensation.

 Eligible Deferred RSU Compensation

 When the compensation is considered deferred and eligible, the income is not taxed at exit.
-For example, when a person has a 401K, that is considered eligible deferred compensation — just as restricted stock units would from a US employer would also be considered, eligible.
+For example, when a person has a 401K, that is considered eligible deferred compensation — which is generally how restricted stock units would also be treated from a US employer.
 When the taxpayer exits, that amount is not deemed distributed on the day before expatriation.